oddkiva/sara/doc/sphinx/source/multiviewgeometry/coordinate_systems.rst

 By a simple reasoning, we can retrieve each matrix coefficient by reasoning about a small positive quantity.
-A small angle will imply a small change, and a cosine close to 1 and a sine close to 0.
-By visualization, we can determine whether the coefficient signs.
+A small angle will imply a small change, and then a cosine close to 1 and a sine close to 0.
+By visualization, we can determine the sign of each coefficient.

 - When the airplane is slightly yawing positively, it is steering to the right as the :math:`x`-axis is rotating towards the :math:`y`-axis: